Chaoses-Ib/DirectoryOpus/Manual/preferences/preferences_categories/file_operations/copying_files/metadata.md

 This can be overridden by the `Copy` command's `COPYSPARSE` argument.

 Turning this option on will force Opus to use custom file-copying code *when copying sparse files*.
 Normal files will still be delegated to the very-high-level API, if it is enabled.

+### Strip zone information (Mark of The Web)

+Downloaded files are often "marked" by the program that downloads them as having come from the Internet, which causes Windows to show a warning when opening them.
+Turn this option on to strip the "Mark of The Web" when copying files.